karanravindra/playground/README.md

 ## Contributing

-Feel free to contribute to this project.
-Just create a pull request with your changes.
+Contributions will not be accepted.
+Feel free to fork this however.